-Thus, we compare the noise level of the position time series from the two stations of our study which are also available from the NGL, CERN and SANT.
+Thus, we compare the noise level of the position time series from the two stations of our study which are also available from 310 the NGL, CERN and SANT.
 We choose the period of July 2019 as there are no significant earthquakes reported nearby in the GCMT catalog.
 The average standard deviation of the ultra-rapid NGL time series is 0.95 cm and 1.31 cm for the East and North components, respectively, which is higher than for the post-processed time series used in this study (0.26 cm and 0.30 cm for the East and North components, respectively).
 But, we note that 5 out of 15 stations that we use show surface displacements that are larger than 1.31 cm after just 1 hour.
-Thus, given the 1-hour latency before the NGL ultra-rapid position time series are made available, it would have been possible to obtain an image of the first hour of the post-seismic slip \sim 2 hours after the occurrence of the mainshock.
+Thus, given the 1-hour latency before the NGL ultra-rapid position time series are made available, it would have been possible to obtain an image of the first hour of the post-seismic slip $\sim$ 2 hours after the occurrence of the mainshock.
 This preliminary conclusion is promising in the prospect of including information about very early post-seismic slip for the forecasting of aftershock locations.
 Of course, some tests will be necessary to assess the impact of adding such informations for the forecast of aftershocks and to evaluate whether or not this could ever be implemented operationally.
-This preliminary conclusion is promising in the prospect of including information about very early post-seismic slip in the operational forecasting of aftershock locations.

-5 Conclusions
+320 5 Conclusions